rikku08/result-summary-component/results-summary-component-main/README-template.md

 ### Continued development

 I will focus more on coding HTML and CSS to improve my skills with the challenges available in Frontend Mentor.
-While doing JavaScript lesson on freecodecamp.org
+While doing JavaScript lesson on freecodecamp.org.
+I might also do a quick JSON lesson, as I was not able to take advantage of the JSON data.

 ### Useful resources